 Coordinators have a great strength: Communication.
 In addition to talking, these personality types are equally excellent at listening, asking questions, negotiating, and compromising.
-The coordinator is a self-confident person with a good mood and uses not only his feelings, but also factsto back up his personal convictions.
+The coordinator is a self-confident person with good spirits and uses not only his feelings, but equally also factsto back up his personal convictions.
 He also likes to swim against the tide.

 Personality Types: The green DISC family

 Steady personality types place great value on pleasing everyone.
 They are caring and loyal, love consistency and feel most comfortable in a constant environment.
 Being humble and loyal, they have an incredibly big heart and take loving care of friends, relatives and colleagues.
 They sometimes have to be a little careful not to take advantage of their good nature.